Article I – Name

 2. Likewise, if either feminine, masculine, or neuter should be one of the other genders, it shall be so treated.

-1. The paragraphs and sub-paragraph headings used herein are for the purpose of convenience, and shall not be considered in the interpretation of these bylaws.
+1. The paragraphs, sub-paragraphs, headings, and typography used herein are for the purpose of convenience, and shall not be considered in the interpretation of these bylaws.

 Article XII – Partial Invalidity